 At RRU, our faculty members share the skills and experience they have gained as practitioners with students who bring their own diverse expertise and experiences.
 Students engage in considerable amount of team-based learning activities during their programs, creating a dynamic and interactive learning exchange that encourages creativity and problem solving.
-Furthermore, many of our programs feature a cohort-based learning structure in which a class of students form and develop a learning community that lasts for the entire duration of the program and beyond.
+Furthermore, your MALAT program features a networked community learning structure in which a class of students form and develop a learning community that lasts for the entire duration of the program and beyond.
 Learning communities enable students to actively engage with one another and to work collaboratively together to address complex issues.
-When learning communities are cohort-based, they provide a powerful means for learners to collectively construct their own knowledge sets, engage in the achieving of shared goals, enhance the process of meaning making, develop or enhance professional identities, and reinforce perseverance to complete the course or program.
+Learning communities provide a powerful means for learners to collectively construct their own knowledge sets, engage in the achieving of shared goals, enhance the process of meaning making, develop or enhance professional identities, and support perseverance and resilience to complete the course or program.